 Getting a few more ideas?

-This is a powerful way for B2B marketers to get right in front of decision makers.
+This is actually an Account Based Marketing (ABM) tactic and a powerful way for B2B marketers to get right in front of decision makers.
 The key to success is to be very considerate and follow up.

 What are the most important skills for succeeding at C-level jobs?
 It’s a subjective question.
 But Boris Groyberg produced a high quality, research-based article on the topic by surveying “several dozen top senior search consultants.”
 It was published in the Harvard Business Review.

 This page won 35 links and 351 shares.
 The networking benefits were probably priceless.

 What’s the best research topic?
 Find the “missing stat.”

 There are common statements in every industry.
 But they aren’t backed up with data.
 We call these gaps “missing stats” and they are ripe for research.
 These statements meet two criteria.
 They are:

 If you can find this gap in your industry and create original research that fills it, you’ll have something truly share-worthy, link-worthy and even press worthy.
 Seriously, you may want to reach out to the media.
 You’ve made news.